Approximating delta invariants in the sense of complements of plt type: Introduction

 \section{Introduction}

-After beta criterion was established in the work \cite{Fuj19, Li17}, there has been a great progress in the study of K-stability.
-In particular, the traditional definition of K-stability by test configurations and generalized Futaki invariants can be replaced by beta invariants, and people pay more attention to divisors over the given Fano variety rather than test configurations.
-In the work \cite{BHJ17}, the relationship between test configurations and valuations is well studied, which makes it more clear that valuation theory indeed plays an important role in K-stability.
-In \cite{Fuj19}, some concepts of good divisors have appeared, such as dreamy divisors and special divisors, which correspond to good test configurations, and to use beta invariants to test K-stability one only needs to test all good divisors.
-It is somehow closely related to special test configuration theory developed in \cite{LX14}, which says it's enough to test all special test configurations to confirm K-stability of a Fano variety.
-One advantage to look at good divisors is that they can be bounded in some sense, which would provide unexpected viewpoint to K-stability.
-For example, we have known that delta invariants can be approximated by values of $A/S$ on special divisors if they are no greater than one, e.g. \cite{BLZ19}, thus it would be natural to bound these special divisors to study delta invariants.
-In the work \cite{BLX19}, they show that a weakly special divisor can be achieved as an log canonical place of some bounded complement.
-Therefore, they can bound these weakly special divisors since bounded complements lie in a bounded family.
+Since the establishment of valuative criterion in the works \cite{Fuj19, Li17}, there has been a great progress in the study of K-stability.
+In particular, the traditional definition of K-stability by test configurations and generalized Futaki invariants can be replaced by beta invariants, and people pay more attention to the divisors over the given Fano variety rather than test configurations.
+In the work \cite{BHJ17}, the relation between test configurations and valuations is well studied, which makes it more clear that valuation theory indeed plays an important role in K-stability.
+In \cite{Fuj19}, some concepts of good divisors have appeared, such as dreamy divisors and special divisors (see Section \ref{section 2} for the definition), which correspond to good test configurations, and to use beta invariants to test K-stability one only needs to test all special divisors.
+It is somehow closely related to special test configuration theory developed in \cite{LX14}, which says it is enough to test all special test configurations to check K-stability of a Fano variety.
+One advantage to look at good divisors is that they can be bounded in some sense, which provides unexpected viewpoints to K-stability.
+For example, we have known that delta invariants can be approximated by special divisors if they are no greater than one, e.g. \cite{BLZ19}, thus it would be natural to bound these special divisors to study delta invariants.
+In the work \cite{BLX19}, they show that a weakly special divisor can be achieved as a log canonical place of some bounded complement.
+Therefore, they can bound these weakly special divisors in the sense of bounded complements, since bounded complements lie in a bounded family.
 This observation leads to the final solution to the openness conjecture for K-semistable locus and the existence of QM-minimizers for delta invariants, e.g. \cite{BLX19,Xu20}.
-In this note, we will give a refined approximation result for delta invariants by complements of plt type.
-Here a complement of plt type means a complement admitting only one lc place or several non-intersecting lc places.
-Please see Section \ref{section 2} for definitions.
+In this note, we will give a refined approximation result for delta invariants by plt complements.
+Here a plt complement means a complement admitting a plt crepant pullback.
+See Section \ref{section 2} for the definition.